google/pinotify/README.md

    https://cloud.google.com/endpoints/docs/frameworks/legacy/v1/python/getstarted/backend/setup to
    setup Google Cloud Endpoints.
 1. In `app/src/main/java/com/pinotify/BackendService.java`, enter the Cloud Endpoints audience.
-1. Also in `app/src/main/java/com/pinotify/BackendService.java`, enter the URL of the backend service.
-This can either be your local development server on the same WiFi, or your deployed backend URL.
-1. In `app/src/main/java/com/pinotify/RPiBluetoothConnection.java`, hard-code the Bluetooth address of your Raspberry Pi.
 1. In `appengine/api.py`, enter the Android and web client IDs from your project's Cloud Console credentials section.
 1. Follow the instructions on
    https://cloud.google.com/endpoints/docs/frameworks/legacy/v1/java/generate-client-libraries-android
    to create a client library for Android.
 Place it in a lib/ subdirectory of app/.
+1. When you launch the Android app, you'll need to enter the backend service URL.
+This can either be your local development server on the same WiFi, or your deployed backend URL.